illo by Nick Hayes

 It has appeared in episodes of Channel 4's BAFTA-winning sitcom The IT Crowd (and the cover of their DVD), quotes from the mag have been used on greetings cards, sections have been reprinted in books and magazines, and John Cleese was photographed buying the mag in London.

-WHAT DO YOU MEAN BY 'FUNNY WORDS AND PICTURES'?
+WHAT ARE THESE 'FUNNY WORDS AND PICTURES'?

 Each issue features new comedy stuff, such as satirical news stories, first chapters from non-existant novels, spoof film posters and magazine covers, comic strips, cartoons and more.